You are here: Home > HDMI Over Ethernet

 This is how it works.

-4. The HDMI output of the HDMI-IPKIT receiver is connected to the HDMI input of the TV monitor.
+5. The HDMI output of the IP decoder / receiver connects to your TV monitor.

 AHD Security Camera over IP Switch